DS-RF/Yambo_examples/README.md

  1    2    2    1    2    1m15s
 ```
 The optimized running job script for 2 nodes is [job_QE_2x48](https://github.com/Dmitry-Skachkov/Yambo_examples/blob/main/Example_4/job_QE_2x48)
 Please note that optimized parameters depend on particular compiled version of QE (including scalapack or not) and particular system.
+For larger number of nodes the optimized parameters for parallelization will involve hybrid MPI/OpenMP scheme.

 ### Yambo GW on 10 nodes